WestpacCXTeam/Starter-Pack/README.md

 	etc...
 ```

-And depending on what kind of template you chose it will provide some js, less and HTML files to get you running asap.
+And depending on what kind of template you chose we'll throw in some js, less and HTML files to get you running asap.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------